स्वागत छ! Witamy! 歡迎! Herzlich willkommen!

 Maligayang pagdating! ברוכים הבאים!
 Hoan nghênh!

-Whether you’re new to South Korea, a “lifer,” or Korean and curious about the great and growing international well-being trend of whole foods, plant-based eating or veganism, welcome!
+Whether you’re new to South Korea, a “lifer,” or Korean and curious about the great and growing international well-being trends of whole foods, plant-based eating or “healthy veganism,” welcome!

 A common comment from visitors and newbies to South Korea is “it’s too hard” to find fully animal-free food options.

 Yes, it can be more difficult than living in other countries and food cultures.
 But many things about living or travelling here are often easier than they first appear.

 The aim of this site is to help make sure veggie-centric eating and living in South Korea is easy for you.

 This is a one-stop shop for all the most useful bites and chunks of tasty online information about both the whole food, plant-based diet and the vegan lifestyle in Korea.

 FAQ 1: What’s the difference between being “whole foods, plant-based,” and following “the vegan lifestyle”?!

 So, a WFPB diet and foods eaten by people following a vegan lifestyle are not necessarily the same thing at all; however, they often do overlap and intersect.
 Also, many advocates of both groups, whether medical doctors, athletes, or activists, work hard for the health and well-being of both human and other animals alike.

 Mike explains in a brief five minute video clip, here:

 But wait, there’s even more!

-Recently, a third important subset has arisen, perhaps known as the climate vegetarian.
+Recently, a third category has developed: the climate vegetarian.
 This newest group might eat like either version of vegetarian (WFPB or vegan), but take as their primary ethical motivation the environmental impacts of industrial animal agriculture.

 For a broad picture of the differences, explore a couple of brief video clips, each from these excellent YouTube channels.